artlimes/meteor-chrome-headless-spiderable/README.md

-Tested on Linux (will be tested on Mac and Windows soon) Works on Chrome versions >= 59.0
+Tested on Linux
+Works on Chrome versions >= 59.0  (For windows this should be >=60 as then chrome headless was introduced)

 Spiderable is configured through Meteor settings.json file

-Main settings:  (will update soon with more)
+Basic settings:  (will update soon with more)

 You can use a local instance of chrome by specifying:
-  Meteor.settings.spiderable.useLocalChrome=true
-  Meteor.settings.chromePath = "xxx" //to specify the path of the executable
+  Meteor.settings.spiderable.useLocalChrome=true  // the path of the executable will be resolved automatically

-Alternately you can use a remote chrome instance (e.g docker) by specifying the ip(or address) (now connect to port 9222) Meteor.settings.spiderable.chromeIp = "chrome-headless"
+Alternately you can use a remote chrome instance (e.g docker) by specifying the ip and port (default: 9222) Meteor.settings.spiderable.chromeIp = "chrome-headless"

-You can set if you want the cached pages to be deleted from the database and if yes after how much time.
+You can set the interval after which the indexed pages will be removed from the database.
   Meteor.settings.spiderable.cacheLifetimeInMinutes = null; // no expirarion
-  Meteor.settings.spiderable.cacheLifetimeInMinutes = 100 * 60 * 60 // delete after 100 hours.
+  Meteor.settings.spiderable.cacheLifetimeInMinutes = 100 * 60 // delete after 100 hours.

 You can also set routes that you don't want to be cached:
   Meteor.settings.spiderable.ignoredRoutes = ["/assets/", "/sitemap.xml"] //default